Table of Contents

 What’s the most important rule when walking a dog in heat?

-Always have her on a leash.
-Female dogs are extremely attracted to males during these days.
+The most important rule when walking a dog in heat is: Always have her on a leash.
+Female are extremely attracted to males during these days.
 You might find it hard to control her even if she is well trained.
 Remember that’s she’s not her normal self.
 Dogs in heat will be ruled by their hormones that are elevated during her estrus cycle.
-If your dog smells a male’s scent, it can make her unresponsive to anything you might try.
+If she smells a male’s scent, it can make her unresponsive to anything you might try.
 Calling “Come here, come here” definitely won’t work.
 Even her favorite treat like a bite of sausage, which might work in most circumstances, is likely to be ignored.
 The leash is a must!

 You can control your dog better when she’s on a leash, although there are more things to be aware of.

-When your dog is in heat, she produces an increased amount of pheromones that attracts male dogs.
-You’ve probably noticed that, among other signs like a bloody discharge, your dog is urinating a lot more when in heat.
+When your dog is in heat, she produces an increased amount of pheromones that attracts males.
+You’ve probably noticed that among other signs like a swollen vulva and bloody discharge, that she is urinating a lot more when in heat.
 That’s because urine is the easiest way for her to spread her scent.

-How can you avoid this from happening?
-It’s simple: you must break the trail that male dogs use to trace her.
-The easiest way to do it is to put your dog in your car and drive at least several blocks away or, even better, to some distant area.
+How can you avoid this unwanted attention from happening?
+It’s simple: you must break the trail that males use to track her.
+The easiest way to do it is to put your dog in your car and drive at least several blocks away or even better, to some distant area from your home.
 Then go for your walk.
 Then if a male dog picks up your girl’s scent, he’ll track it down to the place where you car was parked and no further.
 Poor little guy, but at least your problem is solved.

 Avoid male dogs

-Even after avoiding the inconveniences male dogs might cause at night, your walks can still be full of stress.
+Even after avoiding the inconveniences male suitors might cause at night, your walks can still be full of stress.

-Likely, the worst part of walking a female dog in heat is the possibility of encountering a male dog.
+Likely, the worst part of walking her is the possibility of encountering a male.
 Usually, dogs don’t start mating right after meeting each other.
 However, a meeting can still be troublesome, and possible mating isn’t your only problem.

 Male dogs can show aggressive behavior, especially during the first phase of the dog heat cycle.
-During the estrus stage of her reproductive cycle, a male might be interested, but the female is usually not willing to mate.
+During the estrus stage of her reproductive cycle, a male might be interested, but she is usually not willing to mate.
 Moreover, if you try to ruin their rendezvous, you risk injuring all three of you or four of you, if the male’s owner is there.
-Even though our girl is a larger breed (Newfoundland), she was a female in heat and every male dog was interested.
+Even though our girl is a larger breed (Newfoundland), every male dog was giving her extra attention.
 From toy breeds to you name it.
-If it wasn’t so crazy, it would have been funny.
+If it wasn’t so crazy to see a little teacup poodle making advances, it would have been funny.

 As such, we strongly recommend to avoid meeting male dogs in the first place.

-If you know your neighborhood, you probably know where the male dogs live and where they walk or wander.
+If you know your neighborhood, you probably know where they live and where they walk or wander.
 Avoid those places at all costs.
 If that’s not possible, drive to a remote area for your walks.
 Alternatively, try limiting the length or distance of your walks, but do them more frequently to avoid any vaginal discharge accidents on your carpet.

-If a male dog on a leash appears, the best course of action is to keep the dogs at a distance.
+If a male dog on a leash appears, the best course of action is to keep them at a distance.
 Cross to the opposite side of the street.
 If avoiding them isn’t possible, warn the other owner that your dog is in heat.
-Some dog owners are extremely friendly and are happy to let the dogs smell each other and communicate.
-This is nice on a normal day but not when a female dog is in heat.
+Some owners are extremely friendly and are happy to let the dogs smell each other and communicate.
+This is nice on a normal day but not when she’s in heat.
 Besides, if you warn the other owner, they won’t think you are unfriendly or odd when you cross the street to avoid them.

 Last, but not least, if you have a friend or family member willing to accompany you on a walk, they can be a great aid.
-Not only can your loved one help you spot male dogs in advance, but he or she can also help control the situation if you encounter an amorous furry friend.
+Not only can your loved one help you spot males in advance, but they can also help control the situation if you encounter an amorous furry friend.

 Do doggie diapers and deodorizers work?

-In fact, the greatest benefit from diapers for dogs is simply keeping your female dog from making a mess indoors while she is in heat.
+In fact, the greatest benefit from diapers is simply keeping your girl from making a mess indoors.
 For more details on the common signs such as a bloody discharge, please see our article Do dogs have periods?
 Dog heat cycle symptoms.
 Wearing them on a walk to reduce scent distribution and the risk of unwanted pregnancy is just a nice side benefit.

 She’s safe in my fenced yard right?

-No. If you have a fenced yard, you aren’t completely safe.
-Remember that dogs in heat will be very attractive to male dogs.
+No. If you have a fenced yard, your female isn’t completely safe.
+Remember that dogs in heat will be very attractive to males.
 So much so that even a fence may be jumped or dug underneath.
 The drive to procreate is an incredibly strong force.
 That means male dogs might dig under your fence or jump it all together.
-That means you should keep your dog on leash and take her outside.
-This way she will be under your control at all times.
+Remember the most important rule.
+Always have her on leash when you take her outside.
+This way she’ll be under your control at all times.

 Consider spaying your dog

 One last piece of advice: if you aren’t planning to breed your four legged furry friend, you should seriously consider spaying your female dog.
 Why?
-Spayed female dogs do NOT come in heat.
-That means they can be walked outdoors, together with intact male dogs, regardless of the time of year.
+Spayed females do NOT come in heat.
+There are also health benefits such as significantly reducing her risk of mammary cancer.
+She can be walked outdoors, together with males regardless of the time of year.
 Puppies may be cute but not when they are part of unwanted pregnancies.

 Question: What is the most important rule when walking a dog in heat?